dannylc/dannylc.github.io/cv.md

 ## Presentations

 `2019`
-On the Selection of Variables for Quantitative Laser-Induced Breakdown Spectroscopy using Principal Component Analysis and Artificial Neural Networks, IV EIQ, Brasil, Porto Alegre,
+On the Selection of Variables for Quantitative Laser-Induced Breakdown Spectroscopy using Principal Component Analysis and Artificial Neural Networks, IV EIQ, Brasil, Porto Alegre.

 `2019`
 On the Selection of Variables for Quantitative Multi-Elemental LIBS using Artificial Neural Networks.
 PITTCON, USA, Philadelphia.